 The device can operate as member of a stack.
-The HX stacking ports on the back of the device are used for connecting the devices in a stack.
+The two HDMI stacking ports on the back of the device are used for full-duplex stacking between units, and each port supports 5Gbps full-duplex traffic.

 There are two stacking topologies supported by the device, the Ring topology or Chain topology.